strukturag/tlsdumpster/README.md

   Where the cert and key are pem encoded.
 Make sure that the software does accept connecting to this certificate to see anything.

-  Start your app.
-TLS dumpster will intercept all all incoming requests to stdout.
+  Start your app and execute the requests.
+TLS dumpster will intercept all incoming requests and print them to stdout.

 ## License